xmacex/xmacex.github.io/README.md

 ## In press

+The following publications are accepted for publication, and forthcoming.

 - A software maintenance thing.
 - A lab pedagogy thing.

 ## Other formats

+Besides academic publications listed above, and talks and teachings listed below, I like to explore other formats.
+Here are some of them, ranging from computer programs to conferences to sound designs to workshops.

 - [HaPoP 7.
 What is critical about programming?](https://hapoc.org/hapop-7/).
 With Pierre Depaz and Yannick Nepomuk Fritz.
 The 7th Symposium on the Commission for the History and Philosophy of Computing (HaPoC), Basel (2026).
 - [Before Ruins](https://stsing.org/before-ruins).
 With RUSTlab.
 The 2026 conference of stsing e.V, Bochum (2026).